 Megamind is completely based around this trope.
-The entire plot of the movie begins with our supervillain is fighting his superhero like always, but then he actually manages to win, and the hero dies.
+The entire plot of the movie begins with our supervillain fighting his superhero nemesis like always, but then he actually manages to win, and the hero dies.
 Nobody comes to save the town, the villain takes over, and everyone is sad, however the villain comes to wonder what to do next.
 The rest of the film is basically what might follow with the villainsuddenly not having an arch rival.

 Pinocchio averts this trope with Stromboli, Lampwick and Monstro, but plays it straight with "Honest" John Worthington Foulfellow, his sidekick Gideon, and the Coachman, who all win (though in the Coachman's case this is because nobody opposes him).
 In the Video Game however you actually fight the Coachman where he gets a Disney Villain Death.